11 Top-Rated Attractions & Things to Do in Nakhon Pathom

 Located in front of the Lam Phaya temple, this floating market is less commercial than the ones you'll find in Bangkok.
 Rather than being an artificial set up to attract tourists, this is an authentic local market where people come to sell hand-made products, fruits, and even clothes.
 Many boat sellers also offer homemade food, including traditional dishes such as chicken Biryani and Thai vermicelli.

 The floating market also includes a small museum set in a teak building.
-Here, visitors can see agriculture tools, pottery, and everyday life items that have shaped the life of the locals.
+Here, visitors can see agriculture tools, pottery, and everyday life items that have shaped the life of the locals through the decades.

 10. Woodland Muangmai